How to organize Quilt Scraps: 3 simple systems that work

 You did it.
 You actually took the time to cut your scraps into manageable sizes.
 Take a bow (and maybe a nap), because you’ve already conquered the hardest part of scrap management!

-But now you’re staring at piles of pre-cut squares and strips thinking, "Great, now they’re just smaller piles of chaos."
+If your thinking, "Great, now they’re just smaller piles of chaos."
 Don't panic.
 Here is how to turn those piles into a library of inspiration without losing your mind.

 Precut scrap squares and rectangles in red and pink